We advertise positions within both the ensemble and the administrative team here, with full details of how to apply.

 Applicants must also be resident in the UK and hold a UK or EU passport.

-Applications for auditioning in January 2020 are now closed.
-The next auditions will take place in January 2021.
-Details on how to apply will be posted here in autumn 2020.
+The next auditions will take place in June 2021.
+Details on how to apply will be posted here in spring 2021.

 Please note that we do not hold regular orchestral auditions.